ibm-cloud-docs/secure-enterprise/known-issues.md

 To work in a project, users must have access to the {{site.data.keyword.cloud_notm}} Projects service, the resource group for the project, and {{site.data.keyword.bplong}}.
 For more information about access, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 Authorizing projects to deploy to a target account is managed by passing an API key into the deployable architecture.
-[Projects can be directly authorized by using a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project), but some services such as {{site.data.keyword.containerlong_notm}} don't support trusted profiles.
+[Projects can be directly authorized by using a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project), but some services such as {{site.data.keyword.containerlong_notm}} and GitLab don't support trusted profiles.
 [API keys continue to be supported](/docs/secure-enterprise?topic=secure-enterprise-authorize-project), but a trusted profile is the preferred method for authorizing deployment to target accounts.

 ## Configuration management
 {: #configuration-known-issue}